webbgroup/certified-aws-developer-associate-notes/3-aws-serverless/dynamodb.md

 ## DynamoDB Write Sharding

-- In case the partition key is not distributed enough, or we have limited number of partition keys, we can add a random suffix (or computed suffix) to the key to achive higher distribution
+- In case the partition key is not distributed enough, or we have limited number of partition keys, we can add a random suffix (or computed suffix) to the key to achieve higher distribution
 - Example: voting system if we have 2 candidates

 ## DynamoDB Write Types: